How to Prepare for a Bulk Upload

 wavs and mp3s in a playlist after upload

-The result after merging:
+The result after merging

-(I created the Instrumentals section after upload.)
+(I added the "Instrumentals" section to the playlist after the upload.)

 merged wavs and mp3s highlighted in track info hover